jukofyork/qlora-pipe-lite/README.md

 lora_weight_dtype = "float32"  # Default: "float32", use "bfloat16" to save memory (disables weight decay)
 ```

 **NOTE**: The `lora_weight_dtype` parameter controls the precision of LoRA adapter parameters.
 When set to `float32` (default), it enables `lora_weight_decay` for proper regularization.
-When set to `bfloat16`, weight decay is automatically disabled due to catastrophic cancellation (see [A note on LoRA weight decay](#a-note-on-lora-weight-decay) below).
+When set to `bfloat16`, weight decay is automatically disabled due to catastrophic cancellation (see [A Note on LoRA Weight Decay](#a-note-on-lora-weight-decay) below).
 For Control Adapters, `float32` and weight decay are essential for mathematical stability - see [Convergence Requirements](#convergence-requirements-and-the-need-for-weight-decay) for details.

 #### QLoRA (Quantized LoRA)